slibby3/MAT301/ps1.md

 5. True or False:  Is it necessary to use a `WHERE` clause?
 If not, when and why would you use a `WHERE` clause?

 ***`It is not necessary to use a WHERE clause in a DML statement.
-WHERE clauses are used when specifying result extraction and filtering records`***
+WHERE clauses are used to limit the number of records returned by the query by filtering records to match a specified condition`***

 6. What is the purpose of the `ORDER BY` clause?
 What is its default value?

 7. Is the data in the products table case sensitive?
 Should it be case sensitive/insensitive?